 You, yourself must be the police.
 Check, check, and re-check your work.
 Your responsibility is not just providing good content, but content that abides by the laws of writing.
 Unless you are a poet, do not claim to have a poetic license.

 I hope this article shed some light on ways to share good content with your audience.
-If anyone has any questions, comments or would like to share their ideas on writing good content please don’t hesitate to leave them in the form below.
+If anyone has any questions, comments or would like to share their ideas on writing good content please use my contact page.

 Happy writing friends!